eliranwong/wsl2/README.md

 * mail client<br>
 mailspring is available for download at https://getmailspring.com/.
 Mailspring works with gmail signin whereas thunderbird doesn't.
+To verify gmail signin with mailspring, use Linux browser installed in WSL2 instead of using browser installed in Windows directory.

 # Setup mlocate